Hands up who loves pakora? OK hands up who wants baked pakora?

 It’s quick and easy to make.
 You start off by grating the vegetables (in this recipe I am using carrot and potato) and putting them into a mixing bowl along with some finely grated ginger and other spices.

-In order to avoid lumps in the chickpea flour (which is common with chickpea flour) then sift it in.
+Chickpea flour often has lumps in it, so in order to avoid this clumping (which is common with chickpea flour) then sift it in.

 Give the seive a shake and then help it through by pushing down with the back of a spoon.